RaftAfrica.com

 We have a lively, cheerful and loyal crew of extremely athletic safety kayakers, who spot swimmers before they are even aware of being in the water, and will snatch them out of the maelstrom.
 This is the entry-level position for our Ugandan crew.
 Once someone has proved to have good basic kayaking skills, we may take them onto our trainee team, where they learn about safety from the ground up.
 As skills and knowledge improve, they may begin to train in other skills, like rowing or tandem kayaking.
 Those with the best English and most sociable personalities may finally end up as guides, which is an aspiration for all.

 You may meet a chatty guy while hanging on the end of his kayak one year, and come back to find him guiding your raft on the following visit.
 This is a highly sought after job, being fun and well-paid.
 The loudest noise you will hear as you travel down the river is the constant laughter from the sociable crew as they sing and joke their way through the day, while doing an extremely efficient job.
-We have some lovely unique characters, like Tony who sings all day and Kabos whose wackiness and huge smile will be what you remember if he has carried you to safety.

 As with our guides, all safety crew have to have current First Aid certificates, and are required to attend regular Swiftwater Rescue courses.
 We also have regular in house training sessions, practicing our skills in on-river scenarios.